Bioinformatics Superheroes Series

 Martin has gotten a lot of positive response from his tools, indicating that there is a huge need for them in the field: “you can see researchers starting to explore how to use the tools in their pipelines”.
 Martin notes that clustering is of significant importance to researchers because the amount of data is accumulating so fast, and linear time helps by speeding up the process and not having to wait for weeks to get results.
 He develops his tools with PhD students in mind, to hopefully improve their quality of life and save their time while also enabling novel large analyses which provide insights on our environment.

-For Martin, developing bioinformatic methods means “to be able to understand the underlying information and how to maximize the extracted information efficiently”.
+For Martin, developing bioinformatic methods means “to be able to understand the underlying information and how to maximise the extracted information efficiently”.
 For instance, the evolution of homology search methods starting off with sequence vs. sequence searches < profile vs. sequences < profile-HMM vs sequence < profile-HMM vs. profile-HMM (< means uses less information than).
 In this case, the information for profile-HMM searches was always there, but it just took a lot of time to leverage it.

 What is next for our Superhero?